Bangladesh

 Our work there at a glance:

-- special treatment of pregnant mothers in poverty
+- special care for pregnant women living in poverty

 Our goal